excelsior091224/dice_battle_machine/README.md

 Victory or defeat is judged by KO (knockout) if either player's hp falls below 0, otherwise by the number of HP.

 ### Language used

 Python 3 (tested with Python 3.8.10)

 ### How to play

 1. Download the complete set of files by clicking "Code" on the page, then "Download Zip", and place them in a directory of your choice.
 If you have access to git, you can clone it.
 2. How to execute
    1. For Mac or Linux
       1. Install Python 3.
 It is preferable to have the latest version.
       2. Start the terminal.
       3. In a terminal, use the cd command to navigate to the directory where you have placed dice_battle_machine.py.
       4. Type `python3 dice_battle_machine.py` and run it.
    2. If you are familiar with using the command prompt or PowerShell in Windows
       1. Install Python 3.
 It is preferable to have the latest version.
       2. Launch the command prompt or PowerShell.
       3. Use the cd command at the command prompt or in PowerShell to navigate to the directory where you have placed dice_battle_machine.py.
       4. Type `python dice_battle_machine.py` and run it.
    3. If you are not familiar with using command prompts, etc. in Windows
       1. Run "dice_battle_machine.exe" in the "for_windows" directory.
-        * Caution:nuitka is used for exeing, but it may be falsely detected as malware by anti-malware software.In that case, sorry about that, but you will have to use method 2 to do it.
+        * Caution:For exe, I use Pyinstaller, which is a rebuilt bootloader as an anti-security software measure, but there is a possibility that security software will falsely detect it as malware.
+In that case, we are very sorry, but please execute using method 2.
 3. "表示言語を番号で選択してください。Please select the display language by number.
 1:日本語(Japanese)　2:英語(English)" will be displayed, please select 1 or 2.
 Thereafter, it will be displayed in the language you have selected.
 4. "Enter the value of the player's HP (a number greater than or equal to 1):" will be displayed, please enter the HP (Hit Points, Strength) value as an integer greater than or equal to 1.
 5. "How many damage each do you want to take down?
 Please enter a number:" will be displayed, please enter a positive integer.